Flagsmith/flagsmith/docs/docs/deployment/hosting/kubernetes.md

 [You need to perform some additional steps to configure InfluxDB.](/deployment/overview#influxdb).

+### Task Processor

+The task processor itself is documented [here](https://docs.flagsmith.com/deployment/configuration/task-processor).
+See the table below for the values to set to configure the task processor using the helm chart.

 ## Chart Values

 The following table lists the configurable parameters of the chart and their default values.